Bone and Cartilage Quiz

 Ans. (a)

-Question: What is the name of the process by which bone is broken down and reabsorbed by the body?
+What is the process by which bone is broken down and reabsorbed by the body?

 (a) Calcification